danpaquette/danpaquette.github.io/README.md

 ####Building for Local Testing####

-Run `grunt local-test` will output a completed, Jekyll-compiled website in the `/.test` directory.
+Running `grunt local-test` will output a completed, Jekyll-compiled website in the `/.test` directory.

 Running `start-connect` will open a Connect server on at `http://localhost:8080/` with the `/.test` directory allowing you to test locally.